sxzhang1201/assess-rdf-resource/README.md

 * `functions`: contain scripts that implement some basic functions

 The structure (and built-in functions) of assessment report is described in `functions/generate_report.py`.

+### Issues
+If you have any questions or problems in using this tool, please create Issues.